Spiritual Investing — Part One

 Now, this partnership was marked by a number of things.
 First of all, it was an outstanding partnership.
 It was outstanding, inasmuch as it stood in direct contrast to the absence of this kind of fellowship from other churches.
 That’s what he’s saying here in verse 15: “In the early days of your acquaintance with the gospel”—which was some ten years prior to his now writing—in those early days, he says, “when I set out from Macedonia, [there wasn’t another] church shared with me in the matter of giving and receiving, except you [folks].”
 And so he says, “The very fact of your partnership is outstanding.”
 Here was a fledgling church.
 There were others who had been around longer, and yet somehow or another from the very outset they had determined that they would be supportive of the apostle Paul, recognizing all that he meant to them.

 The partnership was not only outstanding, but it was also longstanding.
 That’s the significance of the phrase “you sent me aid”—in verse 16, at the end—“you sent me aid again and again when I was in need.”
 We all understand the distinction between making a one-time contribution and making a contribution that is marked by continuity.
 Every so often, someone might write and say, “I am sending this to you,” or “I am giving this to this particular fund,” or “I want this used in this particular way, and please note that this is a one-time contribution.”
 And then another may write and say, “I am giving this to you because of the sense of urgency that I feel, and I want you to know that not only am I giving this in this way and on this day, but as God enables me, on this day in a subsequent year I will again give in this fashion.
 I am prepared to give, by the urging of God’s Spirit, not simply sporadically, intermittently, but I’m going to give again and again.”
-And that’s why, although a decade has elapsed, here we find the apostle Paul, he’s in jail now in Rome, and these dear Philippian Christians, who had given right from the beginning, were still up-to-date with their commitment.
+And that’s why, although a decade has elapsed, here we find the apostle Paul, he’s in jail now in Rome, and these dear Philippian Christians, who had given right from the beginning, were still up to date with their commitment.

 Now, the other thing to note about the way in which they gave was simply this: their giving was not, if you like, convivial; it was essential.
 You say, “Convivial?
 Is that a word?”
 Frankly, I’m not sure, even as I say it myself right now, but I’m pretty certain it is.
 Convivial would be Mr. and Mrs. Jones, who live in 47 Carseview Gardens with a poodle and two garage door openers and a fairly extensive mortgage, invite Mr. and Mrs. Smith, who live two streets away with two poodles, one garage door opener, and an equally extensive mortgage, and they share similar backgrounds, similar interests, similar concerns, and they invite one another over for meals.
 And one month it’s the Smiths who host the Joneses, and the next month it’s the Joneses who host the Smiths.
 And they have a kind of convivial relationship.
 And that, of course, is part of what makes the world go round, and it’s very nice, and it’s pleasurable, and there’s nothing wrong with it at all.